-In 2016 the council made a commitment to powering our city with 100% clean energy by 2050.
-We aim to deliver this whilst staying true to our wider core values of ensuring Newcastle is a fair, prosperous, outward-facing, innovative and vibrant city.
+We aim to deliver this while staying true to our wider core values of ensuring Newcastle is a fair, prosperous, outward-facing, innovative and vibrant city.
 We are guided by fairness, inclusion and social justice.

 Did you know?